 Bildtext får vara max två rader text.
 Hela texten ska högerjusteras om den bara ska innehålla fotobyline!
 Photo: B. Christensen/Azote

-BALTICLEAD (formally know as LEAP) is a leadership programme designed for system entrepreneurship and transformations to sustainability in the Baltic Sea region and Eastern Europe.
+BALTICLEAD is a leadership programme designed for system entrepreneurship and transformations to sustainability in the Baltic Sea region and Eastern Europe.
 Programme participants will address some of the world’s most pressing social and ecological challenges while exploring opportunities to build meaningful and scalable solutions.
 Together, participants will begin a journey to co-create a new ecosystem of change makers that serve both people and planet.

-The BALTICLEAD programme is a joint initiative between Stockholm Resilience Centre (SRC) and the Swedish Institute (SI).
-The initiative is based on SRC’s research on planetary boundaries, resilience thinking and transformations to sustainability, as well as an entrepreneurial expertise and mindset.
-The leadership programme was launched as the "LEAP" programme in 2017, but took on the name BALTICLEAD in 2018.
-The programme builds on a similar programme hosted by SRC and SI in 2014.
+The programme launched as a joint initiative between Stockholm Resilience Centre and the Swedish Institute.
+The initiative is based on SRC’s research on planetary boundaries, resilience thinking and transformations to sustainability, as well as an entrepreneurial expertise, leadership and mindset.
+The programme builds on a similar programme hosted in 2014.

-BALTICLEAD will help participants develop new ways of thinking and capacities to drive large-scale systemic change in an ever-evolving, complex and uncertain world.
-Through participation, lectures and course activities participants will learn from some of the most impactful people in sustainability science, business, social leadership, social innovations, self-development, public narrative, exponential technologies, entrepreneurship and impact investment.
+BALTICLEAD helps the participants develop new ways of thinking and capacities to drive large-scale systemic change in an ever-evolving, complex and uncertain world.
+Through participation, lectures and course activities the participants will learn from some of the most impactful people in sustainability science, business, social leadership, social innovations, self-development, public narrative, exponential technologies, entrepreneurship and impact investment.

 The programme focuses on key capacities needed to drive large-scale transformations to sustainability, and aims to achieve five learning goals:

 1. Gain an in-depth understanding of human influences on the planet and how humanity is an integral part and fully dependent on functioning ecosystems.